vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 - **Upper Price**: The maximum price bound for market making.
 Prices between the `base price` and this price will have volume placed, with no orders above this price.
 This is optional and if not supplied no volume will be placed above `base price`.
 At these prices the market maker will always be short
 - **Lower Price**: The minimum price bound for market making.
 Prices between the `base price` and this will have volume placed, with no orders below this price.
 This is optional and if not supplied no volume will be placed below `base price`.
 At these prices the market maker will always be long
 - **Commitment**: This is the initial volume of funds to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.
 - **Margin Ratio at Bounds**: The exact volume scaling is defined by the position at the upper and lower prices.
-To determine this we must compare the commitment with what leverage that might allow at the price bounds.
-One way to do this is to assume we will use the value at which `commitment == initial margin` for the position at that price, however users may wish to take a more conservative approach.
+To determine this the commitment must be compared with what leverage that might allow at the price bounds.
+One way to do this is to assume the network will use the value at which `commitment == initial margin` for the position at that price, however users may wish to take a more conservative approach.
 Using this parameter allows them to set a value such that `position = commitment / margin ratio at bound`, however with the restriction that commitment must still be `>= initial margin`.
 This parameter should be optional.
 There is a separate parameter for each potential bound.
   - **Upper Bound Ratio**
   - **Lower Bound Ratio**